Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Main Results

 An error bound for the generalized Lasso \eqref{LS_K} is a statement about the minimizer of the following function: \begin{definition}[Empirical risk, excess risk] The objective function minimized in \eqref{LS_K}, i.e.,

 is called the \emph{empirical risk} of $\beta \in K$.
 Given $\beta, \beta^\natural \in K$, we call

 the \emph{excess risk} of $\beta$ over $\beta^\natural$. \end{definition} Since the map $\beta \mapsto \bar{\mathcal{L}}(\beta)$ depends on the random pairs $(x_i,y_i)$, it can be seen as a stochastic process on the hypothesis set $K$.
 If the excess risk is strictly positive on a subset of $K$, the minimizer must be outside of this subset.
 In other words, we can localize the empirical risk minimizer in a certain set $L\subset K$ if we have a positive lower bound for the excess risk on $K \setminus L$ (see Fact~\ref{fact_excess} below).
-A powerful technique for proving such lower bounds is \emph{generic chaining} for stochastic processes \citep[see][]{tal06,tal14}.
-Chaining arguments are nowadays a standard tool in the statistics and signal processing literature.
-A common approach is to make certain assumptions about the input vectors (e.g., sub-Gaussian tails), deduce a suitable concentration inequality from this assumption, and then to use chaining arguments to obtain the desired error bound.
-This work takes a somewhat different path, which is inspired by the exposition of the theory of generic chaining from \citet{tal14}.
-Indeed, the following definition introduces a \emph{generic} concentration inequality for linear functions on the parameter space, which leads to an increment condition for the involved stochastic processes.
-Based on this concept, we will use chaining arguments to derive a generic error bound for the generalized Lasso (see Theorem~\ref{thm_eg_local} and its proof in Subsection~\ref{subsec:proofs:thm_eg_local}).
+A powerful technique for proving such lower bounds is \emph{generic chaining} for stochastic processes (see \citep{tal06,tal14}).

+The following definition introduces a generic concentration inequality for linear functions on the parameter space, which leads to an increment condition for the involved stochastic processes.
+Based on this condition, we will use chaining arguments to derive a generic error bound for \eqref{LS_K} (see Theorem~\ref{thm_eg_local} and its proof in Subsection~\ref{subsec:proofs:thm_eg_local}).
 Estimation guarantees for specific classes of input vectors can be then obtained by considering concrete instances of this condition (see Section~\ref{sec:discussion}). \begin{definition}[Generic Bernstein concentration] Let $x\in \R^p$ be a random vector and let $\gennorm_g$ and $\gennorm_e$ be two semi-norms on $\R^p$.
 We say that $x$ exhibits \emph{generic Bernstein concentration} with respect to $(\gennorm_g,\gennorm_e)$ if for every $v \in \R^p$ and every $t \geq 0$, we have that

 where $\exp(-\infty) \coloneqq 0$ and